shaunpersad/api-foundation/readme.md

 ### Facebook routes

 There are two additional routes included to demonstrate the Facebook Access Token grant type.
-With the Facebook App ID and Secret supplied in the config file, the /get-facebook-login route will redirect you to Facebook to log in and authorize your app.
+With the Facebook App ID and Secret supplied in the config file, the /get-facebook-login route will redirect you to Facebook to log in and authorize your Facebook app.
-After authorizing, Facebook will redirect you to the /facebook-login-redirect route, and display your Facebook Access Token.
+After authorizing, Facebook will redirect you to the /facebook-login-redirect route, and display your Facebook access token.
-This Facebook Access Token can then be sent to the token endpoint to exchange for one of your app's access tokens.
+This Facebook access token can then be sent to the Token endpoint to exchange for one of your app's Access Tokens.

 ## IoC Bindings